snthl-s/MD-Repo/RESUME.md

 - Support for sharepoint application.
 - Developed a system to track the support tickets and calls.
-- Generate customized reports to users accodring to the requirements.
+- Generate customized reports to users according to the requirements.
 - Part of Problem Management team to solve the common issues, understand the issue, Impact Analysis and provide solutions.

 ------------------